A Woman of Substance (novel): Plot summary

-Emma's business continues to expand, with Emma going into business with the Kallinskis.
+Emma's business continues to expand by going into business with the Kallinskis.
 Unfortunately, her private life doesn't run as smoothly.
 Joe is killed in the Battle of the Somme and Laura, now married to Blackie, dies giving birth to a son, Bryan.
 Emma raises Bryan until Blackie returns from the war.

-In early 1918, Emma meets Paul McGill.
-They fall in love, and while their time together is short, it is a very intense affair.
+In early 1918, Emma meets Paul McGill, with whom she has an intense affair.
 Paul is in the Australian army and returns to France after recovering from a leg injury.
 After the war, he goes home and, despite promising to write, never does.
 Emma, hurt and disappointed, especially when she discovers he and his wife have a son, turns to an acquaintance for consolation and marries again.
 She and her new husband have twins, Robin and Elizabeth, but the marriage is unhappy and ends when Paul returns.
-(Emma's husband, Arthur Ainsley, may be homosexual and certainly has a drinking problem.)
-Paul has kept in touch with Emma's brother Frank, who informs him that Emma's marriage is unhappy.
-At Paul's request, Frank arranges a meeting between Emma and Paul.
 Emma is initially angry but calms down when Paul explains why he never wrote to her.
-They start dating again, and she divorces her husband when she finds out she is pregnant with Paul's child.
-Emma has a daughter, whom they name Daisy after Paul's mother.
+Emma has a daughter with Paul, whom they name Daisy after his mother.

 In February 1939, seeing war on the horizon, Paul goes to Australia to get his affairs in order, as he anticipates that once war starts travel will be difficult if not impossible.
 While there, he is seriously injured in a car crash and almost dies.
 He survives but is disfigured, and is told he will be dead within a year.
 He redraws his will, leaving almost everything to Emma and Daisy, and commits suicide.
 Emma is devastated but eventually recovers enough to look after her family and business empires.

-Emma's life goes on.
-Her children marry and have children of their own: Edwina marries Lord Jeremy Standish and has a son Anthony; Kit has a daughter Sarah; Robin has a son Jonathan; Elizabeth marries repeatedly, resulting in son Alexander, daughter Emily, and twins Amanda and Francesca; Daisy marries David Amory and has two children, Philip and Paula.